FLIPPERLyle's

 Every claim is sourced.
 Here's where we got our homework for this guide.

-Pinside — Pulp Fiction Strategy Thread (FredBoynton)
+Pinside — Pulp Fiction Strategy Thread (FredBoynton et al.)

-Chicago Gaming Company — Official Product Page
+Chicago Gaming Company — Pulp Fiction Official Page